Fall Resolutions to Spark Your Marriage

 Has your marriage fallen into a rut?
 Even good marriages go through the doldrums.
 The arrival of Fall, however, can bring new energy and purpose.
 Why not use this energy to reinvigorate your marriage?
-Here are five suggestions.
+Here are four suggestions.

 1. Read a book.
 Would you like to learn more about strengthening a new marriage, or dealing with the challenges of a long-established marriage?
 How about maximizing your time together, or raising faith-filled children?
 All these topics, and many more, have been the subject of our Book of the Month feature.
 Check out our reviews and find the perfect book to read and discuss together.

 2. Try something new–together.
 Sign up for a class, anything from yoga to current affairs.
 Set aside one night each week to cook a new dish.
 Plan a day trip to a nearby town or historic site you haven’t yet seen.

 3. Volunteer in the parish.
-Pope John Paul II reminded married couples that their witness to love and life should extend beyond the immediate family.
+Pope Saint John Paul II reminded married couples that their witness to love and life should extend beyond the immediate family.
 In focus groups with married couples, many participants said that volunteering in their parish helped to strengthen their marriage.
 Opportunities abound: teaching in the religious education program; serving as lectors or extraordinary ministers of Holy Communion; sponsoring a candidate in RCIA; or helping to organize the parish’s fall festival.

 4. How about a Date Night?
 Don’t wait for the New Year; make a Fall Resolution to have a regular Date Night.
 Take turns planning your date, or compile a list of things you’d like to do on your date and work through it.
 We’ve put together some ideas for no cost, low cost, outdoors and at-home dates.